RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The IDE interface supports both PATA hard drives and Compact Flash cards in native 16 bit PATA mode.

-The CP/M-IDE system supports up to 4 drives of nominally 8 MBytes each.
-There can be as many CP/M "drives" on the FAT32 formatted IDE drive as needed.
-And CP/M-IDE can be started with any 4 of them.
-Collections of CP/M "drives" can be stored in any sub-directories.
+The CP/M-IDE system supports up to 4 active drives of nominally 8 MBytes each.
+There can be as many CP/M "drives" stored on the FAT32 formatted IDE drive as needed, and CP/M-IDE can be started with any 4 of them.
+Collections of hundreds of CP/M "drives" can be stored in any number of sub-directories.
 Knock yourself out.

 <div>
 <table style="border: 2px solid #cccccc;">